yaole817/Algorithm/README.md

 # Algorithm
-collect algorithms used in my job
+1,collect algorithms used in my job
+2,collect script developed in daily work